 What are Disbursements?

 These are small fees that may be incurred in certain circumstances, for example, wire transfers or overnight delivery fees.
 The above charges will be shown as a separate total figure on your month end statement.
 Many Factors will offer ACH (Automated Clearing House) versus wire transfers and charge you less money as the cost for ACH is lower to the Factor than a disbursement by wire transfer.

 What is Credit Insurance and How Does it Work?

 Only a few Invoice Factors include Credit Protection Solutions or nonrecourse factoring via their Credit insurance policy in the Factoring Fee.
 BusinessCash.com is one of that small universe of nonrecourse factoring companies.
 A few companies also offer without recourse as a separate line item.
-Credit Protection also allows us to confidently fund to the most industries served.
+Credit Protection also allows us to fund the most industries served confidently.
 More importantly, this enables you to sleep with security at night.
-It is important to understand the different definitions of recourse vs nonrecourse invoice factoring that exists among factors.
+It is essential to understand the different definitions of recourse vs. nonrecourse invoice factoring that exists among factors.
 Our fees include a 100% outsourced credit and cash management.

-Depending on the creditworthiness of your client or Account Debtor it is important to understand your true at-risk situation and what is covered by the credit protection.
+Depending on the creditworthiness of your client or Account Debtor it is essential to understand your exact at-risk situation and what is covered by the credit protection.
 This is ultra critical in oilfield and truck factoring as your customer’s (the account debtor) credit profile can change drastically overnight.
-Sadly, as many small business owners discovered in the last 10 years, bad debt losses from unpaid invoices and overdue receivables from once creditworthy firms can ruin a business.
+Sadly, as many small business owners discovered in the last ten years, bad debt losses from unpaid invoices and overdue receivables from once creditworthy firms can ruin a business.